Preliminary Maricopa County Physical Map Revision FIRM Update

 This map is designed to assist in obtaining the results of hydrologic and hydraulic modeling for a portion of the Rio Verde Area Drainage Master Plan (ADMP).
 A 25.1-square-mile portion of the 40-square-mile ADMP study area was analyzed using a grid-based 2-dimensional computer model.
 Information is available for each 25-foot by 25-foot square grid for the entire 25.1-square-mile detailed study area.
 The information available is an estimate of the 100-year 24-hour storm peak discharge in cubic feet per second, the dominate direction of that discharge, and the resulting peak water surface elevation on the NAVD 1988 vertical datum.
 The results are the average for each grid element.
 The preliminary floodplain boundaries also shown on the map are based on this data.

-Historical Aerial Photography
+Current & Historical Aerial Photography

 10-Foot Countywide Elevation Contour and Digital Terrain Model (DTM) Data